fibercrypto/skycoin-wiki/cipher.md

   var sec cipher.SecKey // a secret key

-  pub, sec := cipher.GenerateKeyPair() //generate a keypair
+  pub, sec := cipher.GenerateKeyPair() //generate a keypair }

-  //now you can sign messages, encrypt things or generate addresses }
 ```

+Now you can sign messages, encrypt things or generate addresses for receiving coins.

 ## Generating Addresses and Key Pairs